 About the author

-Marie Nieves is a lifestyle blogger who loves unusual trips, gadgets and creative ideas.
+Marie Nieves is a writer at WriterZone and lifestyle blogger who loves unusual trips, gadgets and creative ideas.
 On her travels she likes to read poetry and prose and surf the Internet.
 Her favourite writer is Tracy Chevalier and she always carries one of her books in her bag.
 She spends most of her free time at home walking her Labrador Retriever named Max.
 She is an avid lover of photography and a regular author at High Style Life.